HOW I CAME TO WRITE

 I wrote my second book Marry Me Under the Mistletoe in 2011 and just finished my third Vestal Virgins.
 UPDATE: This has been retitled Within These Walls.

-i love animals--I have nine cats and a Siberian Husky and a German Shepard mix, but I just love pgymy goats!
+i love animals--I have eight cats but I just love pgymy goats!
 Aren't these little ones cute?

 Likes: Cats-Big as Tigers, Mountain Lions, etc. to stray housecats, Dogs--especially Huskies, Samoyeds, Malamutes, Jindos, Akitas